Causes of Memory Loss-Dementia vs Alzheimer’s or Another Medical Condition?

 - Inappropriate social behavior (laughing aloud at a funeral, for example)

 - Failing to properly follow through with necessary everyday tasks… hygiene, preparing meals and paying bills).

 Additional Causes of Memory Loss

 Some less common medical conditions that may cause memory loss are:

 - Wilson’s disease

 - Electro-convulsive therapy (for severe depression)

-Only two of these conditions are reversible–lead poisoning and ECT.
-Generally, removing the individuals from the source of their memory problems usually allows the brain to return to normal functioning as long as no underlying serious issues occurred as a result of chronic exposure to the aggravation.
+Only two of these conditions are reversible–lead poisoning and Electro Convulsive Therapy.
+Removing the individual from the cause of their memory loss… allows the brain to return to normal function.
+As long as no underlying medical condition occurred as a result of chronic exposure.

 How Memory Loss is Diagnosed

 Physicians will use blood tests to rule out: